caicai555/hzsi-website/_pages/cv.md

 **_National Animal Roadkill Survey_**
 _2022 - Present_ | Research Project, Lab of Animal Behavior & Conservation, Nanjing University.
 - Contribute to the design of a citizen science platform for recording roadkill incidents.
-- Collected data from inaturalist to study animal roadkill incidents in China.
+- Collected data from iNaturalist to study animal roadkill incidents in China.

 **_Online Trade and Potential Invasion of Gars and Snapping Turtles in China_**
 _2024 - Present_ | Research Project, Lab of Animal Behavior & Conservation, Nanjing University.